 Libert create a software utility that monitors Hypertext Transfer Protocol (HTTP) requests initiated to third party advertisers and data brokers.
 He found that 91 percent of health-related web pages initiate HTTP requests to third-parties and most include highly personal and sensitive information.
 Most of these requests go to a handful of online advertisers Google.
 Comsore and Facebook and two data data Experian and Acxiom.
 Data brokers sell information they collect regarding visits to health websites.
 There is concern that person visiting such sites are may be discriminated against by potential employers, retailers, or anybody else with the money to buy the data.

 Under the Affordable Care Act, aka Obamcare, the US government is encouraging the digitization of medical records.
 Healthcare is one of the last industries to remain tied to paper base data collection.
-While this may produce great benefits and improvements in healthcare, it also has raised privacy and security concerns given the sensitive nature of the information, which often includes financial information for payments and collections.
+While this may produce great benefits and improvements in healthcare security, it also has raised privacy and security concerns given the sensitive nature of the information, which often includes financial information for payments and collections.